ganesha360/-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 ## RESULT:
-Thus the digtal interfacing of circuit using Aurdino circuit is completed sucessfully by thinkercad software.
+Thus the digtal interfacing of circuit using Aurdino circuit is completed sucessfully by tinkercad software.